puppetlabs/pcp-specifications/cthun/message.md

 Every Cthun message must contain one and only one envelope chunk.

-The [content][#chunk-format] of an envelope is a JSON document that must match the following
+The [content](#chunk-format) of an envelope is a JSON document that must match the following
 json-schema:

 ```